 Updates on My Moves

 Every investor has a unique situation, so I don’t suggest following my moves, buy lists, or model portfolios blindly.
-They may all be useful as examples, but you have to apply them to your unique personal financial situation and investment goals.
+They may all be useful as examples, but you have to apply them to your unique personal financial situation and investment goals and do your own due diligence.

 My Investment Approach